eqxmedianl/EQXMedia.TxFileSystem/Readme.md

 TxFileSystem
 =================
-`TxFileSystem` is a transactional filesystem wrapper using the .NET Core filesystem abstraction from `System.IO.Abstractions`.
+`TxFileSystem` is a transactional filesystem wrapper using the .NET Standard filesystem abstraction from `System.IO.Abstractions`.

 This filesystem wrapper supports transactional operations on:
 *   Files,